laristra/documentation/documentation_ccmake-docker.md

 [How to set up CMakeLists.txt file and .travis.yml file](https://github.com/laurelmcintyre/documentation/blob/gh-pages/cmake.md)

 ## Docker
 Docker is a software container platform packages the libraries and settings of a piece of software and makes it perform the same regardless of the device it is on.
+Docker can be in Travis to test other Linux distributions or deploy a build on Docker Hub.
 To use Docker, make an account and enter a username, email, and password.
 Go to DockerHub settings under "linked accounts and services" and link GitHub.

 First, you must create a build environment, which can be in a separate repo such as [buildenv](https://github.com/laurelmcintyre/buildenv) or on a separate branch of the same repo.
 The Dockerfile will refer to the build environment and pull from it.
 This example uses [Fedora](https://www.docker.com/docker-fedora) and Ubunutu.
 In the buildenv repo, there is a .travis.yml file, a fedora file, and an ubuntu file.
 .travis.yml: